Organic gardening products

 Organic fertilizer made from dried and ground alfalfa, a common livestock feed found at farm stores.

-WHAT DO I DO WITH IT?
-While available at garden centers as fertilizer, this product is cheaper as feed.
+While available at garden centers as fertilizer, this product is cheaper as feed for rabbits, goats, and other livestock.
 Just get a brand without additives.
 Alfalfa pellets have an average NPK analysis of 2-1-2 and also contain calcium, iron, magnesium and zinc, which are slowly released over a few months.
 Learn about NPK with our article How to read a fertilizer label.
 The high nitrogen content can damage tender roots, so scratch pellets into the soil’s surface at a rate of 2 to 5 lb. per 100 sq. ft.
 Don’t put them in the planting hole.
 Alfalfa contains the natural growth stimulant triacontanol, so it can be useful to encourage new growth in spring.
 Try feeding roses alfalfa tea—steep 1 cup of pellets in 5 gal. of water overnight, then sprinkle the liquid around plants once a month.
 Sludge left in the bottom of the bucket can be poured around plants or on the compost pile.

 Organic fertilizer made of dried seaweed found in meal (below), powder or liquid form.